Random Matrix Theory Workshops

 14 – 15 December 2018

-Deadline for registration is 5 November 2018, further details to follow.
+Deadline for registration is 5 November 2018, further details are available here.

-Gernot Akemann (Bielefeld), Igor Krasovsky (Imperial), Dmitry Savin, and Igor Smolyarenko (Brunel)
+Gernot Akemann (Bielefeld), Igor Krasovsky (Imperial), Dmitry Savin (Brunel), Igor Smolyarenko (Brunel)

 Conference Office: Geraldine Murphy